-Because of limited data and challenges in reproducibly quantifying the severity of disease in a highly heterogeneous population, a variety of CHD candidates (likely with different mortality risks) have been grouped together within the new policy.
+Because of limited data and challenges in reproducibly quantifying the severity of disease in a highly heterogeneous population, a variety of ACHD candidates (likely with different mortality risks) have been grouped together within the new policy.

-The Committee acknowledged that some ACHD candidates may have higher mortality and may not be candidates for mechanical support options, but ultimately did not change proposed policy.
-Short-term, the exception and review process will accommodate these candidates, who can apply for an exception in any status as their medical urgency and potential for benefit would warrant.
-The Committee recognized that CHD expertise may be inconsistent across the RRBs, thus potentially making evaluation and award of ACHD exception requests vulnerable to variability.
+The Committee acknowledged that some ACHD candidates may have higher mortality and may not be candidates for mechanical support options, but ultimately did not change proposed policy due to lack of objective data to support these assumptions.
+In the short-term, the exception and review process will accommodate these candidates, who can apply to the RB for an exception in any status as their medical urgency and potential for benefit would warrant.
+The Committee recognized that ACHD expertise may be inconsistent across the RBs, thus potentially making evaluation and award of ACHD exception requests vulnerable to variability.